azeem59/MDFlakerForPaperUpdated/README.md

    *flakiness-inducing test smell*: test smell that may cause test flaky.

-   *flakiness frequency*:  the number of state transitions of a test divides it's number of failures
+   *flakiness frequency*:  the number of state transitions (from failure to pass or vice versa) of a test divides it's number of failures.

    ![flaky_frequency](pic/flaky_frequency.png)

    *test size*: the number of uncommented source code lines for a test method.
+## Scenario 1 - Traceback Takes Priority
+   If the previous state of a failed test case is passed, this tool will mark traceback overage an important factor to decide if test cases is flaky or non-flaky.
+This tool will still provide information about other factors such as number of test smells, test case history and size.

+In this scenario, this tool will mark a failed test case as flaky if the traceback didn't cover the recent changes, otherwise, mark the test as non-flaky.
+## Scenario 2 - All Factors take priorty - Multi-factor Detection
+   If the previous state of a failed test is not passed (Failed, Error, Cancelled, None), this tool will mark all factors important to decide if test case is flaky or non-flaky.

 ## 1.Requirements
 ### Language: